 Although baking powder actually contains baking soda, the two leaveners are very different.
 Baking powder and baking soda are not interchangeable – just take a look at the impact the type of leavener used had on each of the cookies below!

 Find out more in my Baking Soda vs. Baking Powder article here.

 Take a look at the chocolate chip cookies below.
 These cookies are all the same batch of cookie dough, baked at the same temperature of 350°F, baked for the same amount of time of 12 minutes.
 The only difference?
 The type of baking pan used!

 Check out my Best (and WORST) Baking Pans article here for more details on the science of baking pans.

 How to Keep Chocolate Chip Cookies Fresh

 The best cookies are the freshest, there’s no magical way around that.
-However, here’s a few tricks to keeping them fresh and soft for as long as possible!
+However, here are a few tricks to keeping them fresh and soft for as long as possible!

 Can you freeze chocolate chip cookies?

-But for those times when you need to keep already baked cookies soft, these are my tips.
+But for those times when you need to keep already-baked cookies soft, see below for my tips.
 First of all, most cookies can be stored in an airtight container at room temp for up to 5 days.
 Be sure they are completely cooled before storing.

 How to keep cookies soft: